rdkcmf/rdk-aamp/README.txt

 useWesterosSink=0  Set to 0 to use broadcom based video decoding.
-Default value is true(westeros enabled). useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. curlHeader=1 enable curl header response logging on curl errors.
+Default value is true(westeros enabled). useLinearSimulator Enable linear simulator for testing purpose, simulate VOD asset as a "virtual linear" stream. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. useRetuneForGSTInternalError=0 To disable retune mitigation for gst pipeline internal data stream error, by default this is flag enabled. curlHeader=1 enable curl header response logging on curl errors.
 Default is false (disabled). customHeader=<customHeaderString> custom header string data to be appended to curl request
         Note: To add multiple customHeader, add one more line in aamp.cfg and add the data, likewise multiple custom header can be configured.